dnsimple/dnsimple-support/content/articles/caa-record.md

 ---
-meta: A Certification Authority Authorization (CAA) record is used to specify which certificate authorities (CAs) are allowed to issue certificates for a domain.
 title: What's a CAA record?
 excerpt: A Certification Authority Authorization (CAA) record is used to specify which certificate authorities (CAs) are allowed to issue certificates for a domain.
 categories: